jdposada/oop/_modules/week-03.md

 ---

 August 9 / 10
-: Intro to Github and Azure
+: Intro to Github and Azure.
+Classes and Objects in Python

 August 10 / 11
 : **Section**{: .label .label-purple } Encapsulation, Composition and Inheritance